Zhaoyi-Yan/Shift-Net_pytorch/README.md

 - [x] Fix performance degradance when batchsize is larger than 1.
 - [x] Make it compatible for Pytorch 1.2
 - [ ] Training with mixed type of masks.
-- [ ] Add gated conv.
+- [ ] Try amp training
-- [ ] Try different network architecture.
+- [ ] Try self-attn discriminator(maybe it helps)

 ## Somethings extra I have tried
 **Gated Conv**: I have tried gated conv(by replacing the normal convs of UNet with gated conv, expect the innermost/outermost layer).
-However, I get no benifits.
+However, I obtained no benifits.
 Maybe I should try replacing all layers with gated conv.
 I will try again when I am free.

 **Non local block**: I added, but seems worse.
-Maybe I haven't add the blocks on the proper postion.
+Maybe I haven't added the blocks on the proper postion.
 (It makes the training time increase a lot.
 So I am not in favor of it.)

 ## Citation
 If you find this work useful or gives you some insights, please cite: